Introduction to DMAIC Model with Examples

 - The monitor can arrive at the bus depot directly instead of waiting at the school.
 That saves 10 minutes.

-- In Step number 9, the driver waits for 15 minutes instead of 5 minutes at the stop.
+- In Step number 9, the driver waits 15 minutes instead of 5 minutes at the stop.
 They can aim to reduce that time by 10 minutes.

-- Step 8: Travel between Stop A and Stop B: There is a 10 minute traffic jam in 80% of the cases.
+- Step 8: Travel between Stop A and Stop B: There is a 10-minute traffic jam in 80% of the cases.

 - Step 10: Travel between Stop B and school- One particular traffic light delays the travel by 5 minutes in 75% of the cases.